hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/1000-boolean.md

 # BOOLEAN

 A boolean data type is used to represent a logical value that can have one of two possible states: true or false.
-It is commonly used to express conditions, comparisons, and decisions.
+It is commonly used to express conditions, comparisons or decisions.
 In a boolean context, true indicates that a condition is met or that something is valid, while false indicates the opposite.

 ## Syntax